thejoshwolfe/poaf/README.md

 The input to the process of creating an archive is a sequence of items, not necessarily all at once.
 The input to the process of reading an archive is the archive.

-A file is a sequence of bytes.
+A file is a sequence of bytes that could be located on a storage device or could be ephemerally communicated between processes.
 A byte is 8 bits.

 A file can be used in one of the following modes: